skroutz/oauth2-joomla-plugin/README.md

 ### Installation instructions for VirtueMart 2

+1. Download the latest version of the plugin from [Releases][releases]
-1. Install Joomla! and VirtueMart
+2. Install Joomla! and VirtueMart
-2. Login to the 'Administration' and install the 'Plugin'
+3. Login to the 'Administration' and install the 'Plugin'
     - Select 'Install / Uninstall' from the 'Extensions' menu
     - Click 'Choose file' and select the extension (`plg_skroutzeasy.zip`) from your HDD
     - Upload the file using 'Upload File & Install'

 ![Installing OAuth2 Joomla Plugin][oauth2-joomla-plugin-install]

-3. Enable the 'Plugin'
+4. Enable the 'Plugin'
     - Select 'Plugin Manager' from the 'Extensions' menu
     - Select the 'Authentication - SkroutzEasy' plugin and press 'Enable'